 Keeping a journal of how you feel is another great idea as you may start to see certain patterns that require adaptation.

 For those who prefer the digital route for recording stats and progress, there are countless carb counting apps online.
 Some are free while others come at a small price.
 All of them are designed to make the carb counting process that much easier.

 Serving size vs portion size

 A serving size is the portion of food with calculated information on the food label.

-If your portion size differs to the serving size then you will need to adjust the carb count accordingly.
+If your portion size differs from the serving size then you will need to adjust the carb count accordingly.

 I recommend calculating portion sizes when you have access to measuring tools such as a food scale or measuring cups otherwise you can estimate based on your fist being about 1 cup and a handful being about ½ cup.